 Council 21 is always looking for more volunteers.
 Local Council Volunteers are the backbone of our union.
 Remember, there are several ways to volunteer and in some cases, you don't even have to commit to an entire day.
 We're especially looking for those willing to be on the Reserve and Membership Engagement committees, upcoming training is available.
 Please let us know if you are interested.

 We are available to you 24/7 by either stopping in the IAD Office, calling 703 260 0051 during normal business hours or by using the prompts after hours.
 Here is the prompt order.
-Call 703 260 0051, Please listen to the full meaasge, then press:
+Call 703 260 0051, then

 2 – Reserve ONLY Issues (Immediate need)